Li Chengqi: During Emperor Zhongzong's and Emperor Ruizong's first reigns

 Emperor Gaozong died in 683 and was succeeded by Li Chengqi's uncle Li Zhe the Crown Prince (as Emperor Zhongzong), but actual power was in the hands of Li Chengqi's grandmother Empress Wu (later known as Wu Zetian), as empress dowager and regent.
 In 684, after Emperor Zhongzong showed signs of independence, she deposed him and replaced him with Li Chengqi's father Li Dan (as Emperor Ruizong), but thereafter held onto power even more firmly.
-After Emperor Ruizong's ascension, Li Chengqi was created crown prince, and his mother Princess Liu was created empress.
+After Emperor Ruizong's ascension, Li Chengqi was created crown prince on 20 February 684, and his mother Princess Liu was created empress on 27 February.
 In 688, when Empress Dowager Wu held a grand ceremony to offer sacrifices to the god of the Luo River (洛水, which flowed near the eastern capital Luoyang), she had Emperor Ruizong and Li Chengqi offer sacrifices after her.
-She also had them offer sacrifices after her when she, in 689, offered sacrifices to the god of heaven, the past emperors of Tang Dynasty, her father Wu Shihuo (武士彠), and the gods of the five elements.
+She also had them offer sacrifices after her when she, in 689, offered sacrifices to the god of heaven, the past emperors of Tang dynasty, her father Wu Shihuo (武士彠), and the gods of the five elements.

 During Wu Zetian's reign

-In 690, Empress Dowager Wu had Emperor Ruizong yield the throne to her, establishing a new Zhou Dynasty as Empress Regnant and interrupting Tang Dynasty.
+In 690, Empress Dowager Wu had Emperor Ruizong yield the throne to her, establishing a new Zhou dynasty as Empress Regnant and interrupting Tang dynasty.
 Emperor Ruizong was reduced to crown prince, while Li Chengqi was reduced to the title of "imperial grandson" (皇孫).
 For a while, Li Chengqi and his younger brothers were allowed to establish residences outside the palace, and Li Chengqi was given a staff.
 As Wu Zetian changed Li Dan's surname to Wu, Li Chengqi also carried the surname of Wu during Wu Zetian's reign.

 Things appeared to change in 693, however, after Li Chengqi's mother Crown Princess Liu and Li Dan's concubine Consort Dou were killed by Wu Zetian based on false accusations by the lady in waiting Wei Tuan'er (韋團兒).
 While Wu Zetian soon discovered that Wei Tuan'er's accusations were false (and executed her), Li Chengqi and his younger brothers were still reduced in their titles and were, along with their cousins Li Guangshun (李光順) the Prince of Yifeng, Li Shouli the Prince of Yong, and Li Shouyi (李守義) the Prince of Yong'an (the sons of their uncle Li Xian (note different character), whom Empress Dowager Wu had forced to commit suicide in 684), held under house arrest in the palace.
 (In Li Chengqi's case, his title was reduced to Prince of Shouchun.)